Peer Tutoring Program (STTAR)

-Criteria and Instructions for being a STARR Tutor
+Criteria and Instructions for being a STTAR Tutor

 Tutors will NOT be available on an “as needed” basis.
 Both tutor and tutee must make a commitment to the relationship and agree to meet at LEAST one hour a week for a minimum of 6 weeks.
-If your tutee fails to meet with you, report the problem to Mrs. Chan in Library and make yourself available for another tutee who needs you on a regular basis.
+If your tutee fails to meet with you, report the problem to Ms. Chae in the College and Career Center, and make yourself available for another tutee who needs you on a regular basis.

 Starting the process:

 If you receive an email informing you of your tutee match, it is then YOUR responsibility to make contact with that person within 24 hours to set up a regular tutoring schedule.
 You will find a copy of the Timelog form on School Loop.
 Meet with the tutee’s teacher during tutorial and set some goals that you would like to accomplish during your relationship.
 Have the teacher sign the Timelog form at this first meeting.
-If you cannot contact your tutee, or if something is not working out, please report the problem to Mrs. Chan in the library as soon as possible.
+If you cannot contact your tutee, or if something is not working out, please report the problem to Ms. Chae in the College and Career Center as soon as possible.